-For each Undergrounding Project, the Large Electrical Corporation must compare its project to the required design variations outlined below, including an evaluation of at least two comparable Alternative Mitigations.
-Alternative Mitigations may include, but are not limited to, covered conductor, remote fault detection technologies, installation of equipment and settings related to enhanced powerline safety settings, high impedance fault detection, and any combinations thereof.
-Further information on these required comparisons can be found in Section C.1.11 (Screen 2 Table), Section C.1.12 (Screen 3 Table), and Section C.1.14 (Project Index Table) of Appendix C.
+For each Undergrounding Project, the Large Electrical Corporation must compare its project to the required design variations outlined below, including an evaluation of at least two combinations of comparable Alternative Mitigations in Screen 2, and one combination of comparable Alternative Mitigations in Screen 3.
+Further information on these required comparisons can be found in Section C.1.11 (Screen 2 Table), Section C.1.12 (Screen 3 Table), Section C.1.13 (Screen 4 Table) and Section C.1.15 (Project Index Table) of Appendix C.

 For the purpose of comparisons in this section, the Undergrounding Project is considered to be a 100% undergrounded Circuit Segment in Screen 2.
-After the project scoping phase in Screen 3, it may be determined that an Undergrounding Project will require non-undergrounding Subprojects.
-If this happens, the project must be analyzed both as the Project as Scoped (see Required Design Variations below) which includes the non-undergrounding Subprojects and the Undergrounding as Scoped (see Required Design Variations below) in Screen 3.
-Screen 2 comparisons must then be updated to include both the Project as Scoped and the Undergrounding as Scoped.
+After the project scoping phase in Screen 3, the project must be analyzed both as the Project as Scoped (see Required Design Variations below) which includes all of the Undergrounding and non-undergrounding Subprojects and the Undergrounding as Scoped (see Required Design Variations below).
+If the Undergrounding Project will be a completely undergrounded Circuit Segment, the Project as Scoped, and Undergrounding as Scoped design variations will have identical information but must be included for completeness of the data submission in Screen 3 and Screen 4.